KMORaza/Antikythera_Mechanism_Simulation/README.md

-## Simulation of Antikythera Mechanism using JavaFX application
+## Simulation of Antikythera Mechanism using JavaFX Application
 This application is developed to simulate the functionality and features of the historic Antikythera Mechanism.
 Built with JavaFX, the simulation replicates the movements, calculations, and functionalities of Antikythera Mechanism, offering a modern interpretation.

 ### Front view of mechanism